 House sitting also offers you the chance to head off the beaten track and get to grips with life in exciting new locations.

-If you’re a culture vulture, you’re sure to find assignments listed in major metropolises which will enable you to live for less while you soak up the bright lights of the big city.
+If you’re a culture vulture, you’re sure to find sits listed in major metropolises which will enable you to live for less while you soak up the bright lights of the big city.
 For those who enjoy the simple life, there are always opportunities to get back to nature in more remote locations.

 The answer is ANYONE.